 Unfortunately, we do not allocate accommodation to part-time students.

 You are welcome to remain in College after the residency agreement expires in June for study and research purposes.
 As the period covered by your residency agreement will have ended, you are required to make payment for the extra nights spent in College, paying at the nightly rate.
 This is all organised in the spring.
-Please note that, although we make every effort to ensure that you can stay in the same room as you occupied during the academic year, it may be necessary to move students in Queen's Wing and East House to a different floor or block over the Summer.
+Please note that, although we make every effort to ensure that you can stay in the same room as you occupied during the academic year, it may be necessary to move students in East House to a different floor or block over the Summer.

 The accommodation survey (sent in April) will require you to select a first and second choice of accommodation block.
 We use this information when allocating the accommodation but due to availability we are unable to guarantee accommodation in a certain block.
 However, we certainly do bear in mind your preferences.